Edmund044/foodStorage/README.md

-A logical approach in maintain favourable temperature for food storage before cooking.
+A logical approach in maintain favourable temperature for food storage before cooking for Robo Dine Restaurant.